 Behind the kitchen was a breezeway with an open space that was not being used.
 We decided that it would be a perfect place for a buffet area since the adjoining room was the formal dining room and we were going to be adding a wine cooler at the end of the hallway.
 We added depth and elegance by adding a textured wall paper and can lights above the inset walnut cabinets.
 The flow and functionality of the space improved greatly, not to mention the added glitz made entertaining even more fun!

 Lastly, the clients had a first level media room that was hardly being used.
-Being that it was a cold and impersonal room, the goal was to warm up the space and make it fun for both kids and adults.
+It was a cold and impersonal room and the goal was to warm up the space while making it fun for both kids and adults.
 We added an Acacia wood accent wall to highlight the room and to mount their TV and components.
 We also added a bit of warmth by backlighting their TV with a LED rope light.
 We designed the dry bar area with the same Cambria quartz countertop as the buffet and added a drop edge to create a clean dramatic edge.
 To accent the bar area, we installed a Mini Hexagon silvery backsplash tile to liven up the room.
 We were able to reuse the pendants from the kitchen, which worked out perfectly in size, scale and luminescence.
-Custom shelving was designed as a fun way to utilize the jog in the corner of the room, making for an interesting place to display decor or furnishings.
+Custom shelving was designed as a fun way to utilize the jog in the corner of the room, making for an interesting place to display decor or drinkware.